PratikJasl/Swaping-Contract/README.md

 SWAPPING CONTRACT

 Swapping Contract is used to swap one token for another in a Decentralized Exchange.
-The contract used ISWAPROUTER from the uniswap library to perform the swaps on Uniswap.
+The contract uses ISWAPROUTER from the uniswap library to perform the swaps on Uniswap.

 Description 📌
 * This project is called SWAPPING and it is intended to replicate and understand the